 5. Make a will

 I have to confess that I didn’t make a will until I was in my forties and when I did I remember thinking that I really should have done it sooner.
-Making a will has very practical benefits but the other thing it does it make you actually think about what is going to happen if you die prematurely and when you have decided what you would like to happen the next obvious question is do you have the resources to facilitate that?
+Making a will has very practical benefits but the other thing it does is it makes you actually think about what is going to happen if you die prematurely and when you have decided what you would like to happen the next obvious question is do you have the resources to facilitate that?
 If not now is the time to fix that.
 Making a will is very affordable so you really should do that without delay.

 When it comes to your finances we don’t recommend the elephant approach.
 Our recommendation is that you can eat the whole elephant relatively quickly by getting a Financial Planner to construct a Financial Plan for you.
 You can find out more about the benefits of Financial Planning here.
 You only have to eat the elephant once, so bite the bullet.
 If you don’t want to take this approach the above five actions will leave you in pretty good shape.